SAP2Moose/SAP2Moose/README.md

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.

+It allows drawing diagrams that visualize SAP applications with Moose Analysis.
+It is currently used mainly to generate customizable Dependency Diagrams with the application RW-Moose-Diagram.
+But it is open to other usages.

 Help wanted - Just open an Issue, I (Rainer Winkler) will be happy to answer any question even if the answer may be somewhere to be found here. - Or make a Fork and propose changes or improvements - Or make changes to the Wiki and improve the documentation, the Wiki is open to be edited by everyone.

 There are currently not many changes in the extractor, just because I am happily using it nearto every day (Rainer Winkler).